derrickoswald/things/README.md

 * All users will need to modify the build variables for ${couchdb_admin}, ${couchdb_password}, ${couchdb_host} and ${couchdb_port}.
 * Add a "run configuration" for jsTestDriver for the project to run every save.
 * Install JsDoc as described at http://usejsdoc.org.
 * Build the project.
-This should push it to the local couchdb and run the unit tests.
-On the first run it will ask you for the couchdb admin password.
+On the first build (and after a clean) it will ask you for the couchdb admin password.
+This should push it to the local couchdb.
+* Browse to http://localhost:5984/things/_design/things/_rewrite/ and it will detect there is no configuration database, and take you to the configurator.
+* Follow the steps outlined in the configurator